j-juric/BigDataProjects/README.md

 * Apache Zookeeper 3.6.1

+### Prerequisites

+The following must be installed on your machine:

+* docker
+* docker-compose

 ### Instructions

 What is essential for all project is to run the following shell scripts in order: